mindspore-ai/docs/tutorials/experts/source_en/optimize/thor/resnet50.md

 Common optimization algorithms can be divided into first-order optimization algorithms and second-order optimization algorithms.
 Classical first-order optimization algorithms, such as SGD, have small volume of computation, with fast computation speed, but converge slowly and require many iterations.
 The second-order optimization algorithms use the second-order derivative of the objective function to accelerate the convergence, which can converge to the optimal value of the model faster and requires fewer iterations.
 However, the overall execution time of the second-order optimization algorithms is still slower than the first-order optimization algorithms due to its high computational cost, so the application of the second-order optimization algorithm in deep neural network training is not common at present.
 The main computational cost of the second-order optimization algorithms lies in the inverse operation of the second-order information matrix (Hessian matrix, [FIM matrix](https://arxiv.org/pdf/1808.07172.pdf), etc.), with a time complexity of about $O(n^3)$.

 Based on the existing natural gradient algorithm, the MindSpore development team has developed a usable second-order optimizer THOR by using approximations, tiles and other optimization accelerations for the FIM matrix, which greatly reduces the computational complexity of the inverse matrix.
-Using eight Ascend 910 AI processors, THOR can complete training the ResNet50-v1.5 network and ImageNet dataset in 72min, nearly doubling the speed compared to SGD+Momentum.
+Using eight Atlas training series, THOR can complete training the ResNet50-v1.5 network and ImageNet dataset in 72min, nearly doubling the speed compared to SGD+Momentum.

-This tutorial will focus on how to train ResNet50-v1.5 network and ImageNet dataset on Ascend 910 and GPU using THOR, a second-order optimizer provided by MindSpore.
+This tutorial will focus on how to train ResNet50-v1.5 network and ImageNet dataset on Atlas training series and GPU using THOR, a second-order optimizer provided by MindSpore.
 > Download the complete sample code: [Resnet](https://gitee.com/mindspore/models/tree/master/official/cv/ResNet).

 The directory structure of sample code: